 Complete Panel Session Proposals:

-In order to be considered for the program, complete panel session proposals must be received no later than October 1, 2014.
+In order to be considered for the program, proposals must be received no later than October 1, 2016.
 They should include the following information:

 2. The session organizer’s name, department, institution, address, and e-mail address